docsifyjs/docsify/docs/embed-files.md

 ## Embed a gist

-You can embed a gist as markdown content or as a code block - this is based on the approach in the [Embed files](#embed-files) but uses raw gist URL as the target.
+You can embed a gist as markdown content or as a code block - this is based on the approach at the start of [Embed Files](#embed-files) section, but uses a raw gist URL as the target.

-?> No plugin or app config change is needed here.
-In fact, an "Embed" script tag that is copied from a gist will _not_ load even if you make plugin or config changes to allow the external script.
+?> **No** plugin or app config change is needed here to make this work.
+In fact, the "Embed" `script` tag that is copied from a gist will _not_ load even if you make plugin or config changes to allow an external script.

-### Identify gist metadata
+### Identify the gist's metadata

 Start by viewing a gist on `gist.github.com`.
 For the purposes of this guide, we assume that is this is a valid gist URL:

 - https://gist.github.com/docsify/c2bece08f27c4277001f123898d16a7c